SAILING INSTRUCTIONS

 The Safety Committee will undertake random checks of participating boats from 09.00 on the day

-before the start and again after the race.
+before the start and again after the regatta.

 All participating boats must be available for random safety inspection in Svendborg Harbour